GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: Computational Experiments

 \subsubsection{\textbf{Amino Acid Sequence Data}}

-\textbf{Description.} Since in metabolic models, the gene function reflected by the GPR rule is ultimately carried out by the encoded protein, we use the amino acid (AA) sequence as the source of gene information.
-The AA sequence represents each protein corresponding to the genes in the metabolic models as a linear sequence of amino acids, using the standard one-letter amino acid codes—a set of 20 characters in string format.
-AA sequence data has been widely used to study protein structures and functions, including protein functional annotation, structural prediction, and the investigation of protein-protein interactions.

-\textbf{Data Source.} The AA sequence data used in this study is obtained from the KEGG (Kyoto Encyclopedia of Genes and Genomes) database.
+\textbf{Data Source.} The AA sequence data used in this study is obtained from the KEGG database \cite{KEGG}.
 KEGG provides comprehensive information on protein-coding genes, their products, and associated metabolic pathways.
 The AA sequence data in KEGG is curated from publicly available genomic resources and is continuously updated to ensure accuracy and relevance.

-We download the AA sequence data for all three metabolic models under study from the KEGG database, corresponding to all the genes in each model.
-We employ dummy AA sequence sequences as placeholders for genes that lacked corresponding AA sequence data in the database.
+We download AA sequence data for all three metabolic models under study, covering all genes in each model.
+For genes lacking corresponding AA sequences in the database, we use dummy sequences as placeholders.

+To mitigate class imbalance between deleted and non-deleted genes, we first applied gene-wise balancing: for genes with both deletion states, an equal number of samples was randomly drawn from each state; otherwise, all available instances were retained.
+Next, global balancing was performed by downsampling the majority class to match the minority, resulting in a fully balanced training set.
+Due to metabolite number constraints, the final sample sizes approximate, rather than exactly match, the intended ratios.
+The details of the constructed datasets for the three metabolic models are summarized in Table \mbox{\ref{table: data_sum}}.